munbonecci/PasswordTextFieldToggleIcon/README.md

 <p align="center">
 This app was developed with the aim of exploring Jetpack Compose further.
-It involves the creation of a custom component that integrates a toggle icon into a text field, serving as a practical learning.
+It involves the creation of a custom component that integrates a toggle icon into a text field, serving as a practical learning exercise for Jetpack Compose.
 </p>

 ## Installation